. . . your guide to visiting the holy places

 Many other pilgrims, individually or in groups with guides, follow the same 500-metre route during the week.

-For those walking the Via Dolorosa on their own, the route is not easy to follow.
 A simple map is available from the Christian Information Centre, Omar Ibn el-Khattab Square, Jaffa Gate (closed on Sundays, Christian holidays and Saturday afternoons).
 The PlanetWare travel guide also has a map.

 Number of Stations has varied